JetBrains/intellij-scala-bundle/README.md

 You can update or install IDEA plugins via *Settings | Plugins*.

-The bundle doesn't include Git binaries (though it includes Git and GitHub integration).
-You may [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) separately, if needed.
+Although the bundle doesn't include Git binaries, it includes Git and GitHub integrations, so you can [install Git from the IDE](https://blog.jetbrains.com/idea/2020/03/intellij-idea-2020-1-eap7/#install_git_from_the_ide), if needed.

 ## Custom Builds